pacslab/simfaas/docs/temp-sim.md

 In this family of classes, we want to extract temporal characteristics using execution of simulations.
 We can extract average estimates by average over several executions of the simulation (sample average).
-All of these classes extend the functionality provided by :class:`~pacssim.ServerlessSimulator.ServerlessSimulator`, you can use the same arguments and call the same methods, with some exteded functionality provided below.
+All of these classes extend the functionality provided by :class:`~simfaas.ServerlessSimulator.ServerlessSimulator`, you can use the same arguments and call the same methods, with some exteded functionality provided below.
 ```
 <!-- [ServerlessSimulator][]